Why You’re Waking Up at 3AM (And What to Do About It)

 2. Blood Sugar Drops (Your Brain Just Wants a Midnight Snack)

-If you tend to eat an early or unbalanced dinner—or skip meals altogether—your blood sugar may drop during the night.
-When that happens, your body releases adrenaline and cortisol to bring your blood sugar back up… and oops, you’re awake now.
+If you tend to eat dinner early or skip meals, your blood sugar may drop during the night.
+When this happens, your body releases adrenaline and cortisol to bring your blood sugar back up, leaving you wide awake.
+This can be especially true if you’re on a restrictive diet, intermittent fasting, or prone to late-night meal skips.

-💡Tip: Try a light bedtime snack that combines complex carbs and protein.
-Think:
+💡Tip: Try a light bedtime snack combining complex carbs and protein.
+Ideas include:

 You’re not aiming for a midnight buffet—just enough to keep your blood sugar steady through the night.